aidyp/adp/content/_index.md

 ![Alt](/pictures/calvin_and_hobbes.jpg "with love to Bill Waterson")

-This blog is aims to explore computers in an intuitive way.
-It asks questions of our machines and presents their answers plainly.
+This blog aims to explore computers in an intuitive way.
+Each post asks a question of our machines and tries to present the answer plainly.

 There are also some jokes.